 When it comes to commercial buildings, there is a chance people will be on top of your roofs doing maintenance.
 If that’s the case, modified bitumen roofs will be able to withstand heavy foot traffic.

 4. Shingle Roofing

 The best part about shingles is that they’re cost-effective.
-They also last from 15 to 30 years, making them a long term, worthwhile investment.
+They also last from 15 to 30 years, which therefore making them a long term, worthwhile investment.

 5. Built-Up Roofing

-Also known as “tar and gravel” roofs, built-up roofing systems have been around for probably over a century in the U.S. They’re built using alternating layers of asphalt or tar directly on the roof.
+Built-Up roofing also known as “tar and gravel” roofs, built-up roofing systems have been around for probably over a century in the U.S. Built using alternating layers of asphalt or tar directly on the roof.

 Built-up roofing is a great choice if you have flat roofing that people still walk up there from time to time.
 It’s cheap, requires little maintenance, and puts your mind at ease during rainstorms.